Aiamjay/CS5010-Assignments/README.md

 1. Installed the checkstyle plugin, and use it to correct my code style. (shit code style grading system)
 2. Found a bug and fixed it.
 3. Passed all the test case and fixed all javadoc.

+[Sept.
+19]
+1. 创建新的作业项目assignment2，以及新的分支

+[Sept.
+20]
+1. Implemented the ParserValidator and ParserInfoLogger class.
+2. Created some test cases for these two classes
+3. Passed the whole test of handin.
+4. Abstracted these two classes to AbstracParser class to structure code.
+5. Need better improvement.